 - 2-4 weeks instead of 3-6 months.
 Discovery, build, and go-live total ~2-4 weeks for typical builds.
 No configuration project.
 The build IS the configuration.

 - Includes the parts Halo doesn't cover well.
 Multi-vendor security operations, multi-vendor backup health, white-label customer portal, cross-vendor reporting all built into the workspace.
+Beyond the integrations, Morton Command ships with native capabilities — time tracking, email reports, MRR analytics, procurement, and more — that work from day one without any additional third-party subscription.

 - No lock-in.
 Your data stays in the source systems.
 Walk away anytime, your tools are exactly where they were.